Panathinaikos F.C.: Alafouzos era (2012–present)

 For the 2013–14 season, the membership had risen up to 9,305 members.
-Starting the football year, both fans and journalists were very skeptical of Panathinaikos' chances of a successful season, and many people expected the team to suffer relegation from the Super League Greece.
+Starting the football year, both fans and journalists were very sceptical of Panathinaikos' chances of a successful season, and many people expected the team to suffer relegation from the Super League Greece.
 In May 2013, Yannis Anastasiou was appointed manager, and he planned a team based on players from the Panathinaikos Youth Academies joined by experienced foreign players looking to revive their careers.
-Despite the early skepticism, Panathinaikos' fans supported the team through the rough start, and the season turned out to be a massive success in light of the dire financial situation of the club and the young and inexperienced squad.
+Despite the early scepticism, Panathinaikos' fans supported the team through the rough start, and the season turned out to be a massive success in light of the dire financial situation of the club and the young and inexperienced squad.
 The club finished fourth in the regular season and second after the playoffs (meaning they qualified for the 2014–15 Champions League), with Marcus Berg the top scorer of the team.
 Panathinaikos also won the 2013–14 Greek Football Cup after a 4–1 win over PAOK.

 On 2 November 2015, after bad performances and a home draw with AEK Athens, manager Yannis Anastasiou was sacked and replaced by Andrea Stramaccioni.
 Further successive poor results under the latter's reign, combined with loss of dressing room control, led to the dismissal of Stramaccioni on 1 December 2016, with former Panathinaikos player and Greece international Marinos Ouzounidis taking over the management at the club.
 Ouzounidis had some great moments with Panathinaikos and was generally liked by the fans.
 His resignation, due to problems with owner Giannis Alafouzos sparked another wave of disappointment and hatred against Alafouzos from the fans.